nfttoken/oychain-docs/en-us/README.md

-# KCC
+# OYchain

 ## Introduction
-KCC is a high-performance and decentralized public chain built by KCS’ and KuCoin’s fan communities.
+OYchain is a high-performance and decentralized public chain built by OY’ and KuCoin’s fan communities.

 Developed based on go-ethereum with the purpose of providing community users with a higher-speed, convenient and low-cost blockchain user experience.

-KCC will have the following characteristics:
+OYchain will have the following characteristics:
 - Fully compatible with Ethereum and ERC-20 smart contracts, with extremely low migration costs;
-- KCS will serve as the only core fuel and native token for KCC and can be used in scenarios such as gas fee payment;
+- OY will serve as the only core fuel and native token for OYchain and can be used in scenarios such as gas fee payment;
 - A block every 3 seconds results in faster transaction confirmation and higher chain performance;
 - Proof of Staked Authority (PoSA) consensus algorithm, high efficiency, security and stability.